UMCUGenetics/cuplr/README.md

 CUPLR is composed of the following R packages:

--   `cuplr`: random forest training and prediction
+-   `cuplr`: random forest training, prediction, and performance
--   `featureExtractor`: extract all features used by CUPLR
+-   `featureExtractor`: extract the features used by CUPLR
 -   `statsExtra`: statistics used for univariate feature selection for training CUPLR
--   `nmf`: non-negative matrix factorization for generating regional mutational density signatures
+-   `nmf`: wrapper around NNLM package for non-negative matrix factorization for generating regional mutational density signatures

 To download CUPLR, run the following commands in the terminal: